bskinn/bskinn.github.io/_posts/2018-06-20-Excel-Addin-Name-Desc.md

 `File > Options > Add-Ins`; select `Excel Add-ins` next to `Manage:` and click `Go...`:

-{% include img.html path="excel/addin-name-description.png" alt="View of Addin dialog" width="330px" %}
+{% include "img.html", path: "excel/addin-name-description.png", alt: "View of Addin dialog", width: "330px" %}

-For the add-in that's highlighted in the image, I had to manually set both its name, *CSV Exporter v1.0* {% include gh.html user="bskinn" repo="excel-csvexporter" %} and the description text, *Automated export of an array of cells.*  I can't remember where I initially found out how to set these, but it's really non-obvious what you need to do.
+For the add-in that's highlighted in the image, I had to manually set both its name, *CSV Exporter v1.0* {% include "gh.html", user: "bskinn", repo: "excel-csvexporter" %} and the description text, *Automated export of an array of cells.*  I can't remember where I initially found out how to set these, but it's really non-obvious what you need to do.

 Both of these values are read from "built-in document properties" on the `.xlam` file of the add-in itself.
 To set them, start by opening Excel and making sure the add-in is loaded.
 Then, in the VBA Editor (<kbd>Alt</kbd>+<kbd>F11</kbd>), open the `Immediate` pane (<kbd>Ctrl</kbd>+<kbd>G</kbd>) and use something like the following: